timopaehrisch/pyBTCProxy/README.md

 WantedBy=multi-user.target
 ```

-and initialize during startup (Ubuntu):
+and execute the following commands:

 ```
 systemctl daemon-reload